codefellows-seattle-javascript-401d21/02-tools-context/lab-joy/answers.md

 Then, we check the assignment for the variable foo (returns bar).

-Then, we check the assignment for the variable bam.
+Then, we check the registration for the variable bam.
 In strict mode, there is no bam variable in our scope (the global scope), so we will receive a reference error.
-In non-strict mode, it will return yay.
+In non-strict mode, it will assign and return yay.

 Then, we will check if the function baz was registered in the current (global) scope and we will also receive a reference error.

 ###### 4. During the second stage of execution how many scopes have been registered by the engine?
 Which segments of the code do they belong to?
 Please identify any variables/refs and which scope each belongs to?